2007 Maldivian constitutional referendum

 A constitutional referendum was held in the Maldives on 18 August 2007 to decide on whether the country should have a presidential system or a parliamentary system.
-President of the Maldives Maumoon Abdul Gayoom supported a presidential system while the opposition Maldivian Democratic Party favored a parliamentary system.
+President of the Maldives Maumoon Abdul Gayoom supported a presidential system while the opposition Maldivian Democratic Party favoured a parliamentary system.

 Official results showed the presidential system winning over 60% support.
 Gayoom called the result a "massive endorsement" and confirmed that he would be a candidate in the 2008 presidential election.
 The opposition alleged that the referendum was rigged.